About

 Skip head two years later.
 My daughter started sleeping more, which meant I was sleeping more (or at least had the opportunity to do so, sometimes the pull of being an adult and staying up late was too much for me to resist).
 My daughter began playing by herself a bit more and napping for two hours.
 So finally, I was ready to get back to my blog.

 You may be wondering what happened to all those awesome sounding posts pre-pregnancy.
 When I logged in after being off for so long, they were all gone!
 Turns out that at some point, a WordPress update had inadvertently wiped out everything.
 All of my precious blog entries: gone.
 The only thing left were the comments and a few that I’d saved somewhere else along the way.
 It was a huge bummer.
 It took me nine months to figure out what to do.
+Haha.

 I decided to look at it as an opportunity for a new start.
 With a toddler running around, I already knew I wouldn’t be able to do a daily entry.
 And when the project’s goal is no longer about remembering to be giving on a daily basis, it seems a little egocentric to just talk about the few times a year I was nice to someone.
 So, I decided to make the blog itself the way in which I give.
-My hope is to give of what I know and what I do.
+My hope is to give what I know and what I do.

 So, welcome!
 This is my journey of figuring out how to live the give way — as a parent, a teacher and person…a challenging and rewarding way of life.
 Hopefully along the way you’ll find some info here that will be helpful in your own life.